Gambling harm and stigma

 It is important to think about why certain language is stigmatising.
 The choice of certain language and phrases over others can have far-reaching implications for the way in which topics, such as gambling harm, are discussed.
 Whether or not something is stigmatising often comes down to how the topic is framed.
 Subtle differences in the words we use, often chosen unconsciously, can create vastly different impressions.
 The language we use is important because of the non-explicit messages which are conveyed.
 Depending on how we phrase our words, we have the ability to avoid accidentally implying unnecessarily punitive attitudes and individual blame.

-Alternatively, individuals who gamble compulsively may prefer to be described as exactly that: “a person who gambles compulsively”.
 This language is non-stigmatising and centres the focus on the person, acknowledging them as an individual first and foremost, while also speaking about gambling in a clear and neutral way.
 It conveys the meaning that a person “has” a problem rather than that a person “is” a problem (Kelly, Saitz and Wakeman, 2016).
 When these ideas about stigmatisation are applied to all language used to discuss gambling harm, a far healthier environment is created.

 What are the stigmatising terms for gambling harm and drug use and what are the terms that they should be using?